March 15, 2016

 Learn more about David’s story by watching his video.

-David plans to join Brigham Young University-Idaho’s Online Degree Program and work toward a bachelor’s degree in business management.
+David plans to join BYU-Idaho’s online degree program and work toward a bachelor’s degree in business management, presented and coordinated through BYU-Pathway.
 He then wants to earn an advanced marketing degree through another university.